chatchatabc/spring-dubbo-demo/README.md

    ```sh
        postgrest postgrest.conf
    ```
-6. Build then run the application (start with the provider module then consumer module)
+6. Run the application (start with the provider module then consumer module)

 ## Issues